Meta-Learning for Simple Regret Minimization: Frequentist Meta-SRM

-We report the proof of \cref{thm:frqMSR} in \cref{sec:frqPfs}.
-The proof uses the fact that TS is a 1-Monte Carlo algorithm, as defined by~\citet{simchowitz2021bayesian}.
-It is built on their proof, which is for cumulative regret, and extends it to simple regret.
-We again use our reduction in \cref{sec:Cum2Sim} which shows how it could apply to a frequentist setting.
+The proof in \cref{sec:frqPfs} uses the fact that TS is a $1$-Monte Carlo algorithm, as defined by~\citet{simchowitz2021bayesian}.
+It builds on \citet{simchowitz2021bayesian} analysis of the cumulative regret, and extends it to simple regret.
+We again use our reduction in \cref{sec:Cum2Sim}, which shows how it can be applied to a frequentist setting.

-\cref{thm:frqMSR} shows that the cost of learning the prior is $O(n\epsilon)$.
+\cref{thm:frqMSR} shows that an $\epsilon$ prior misspecification leads to $O(n \epsilon)$ simple regret cost in \fMetaSRM.
 The constant terms in the bounds depend on the prior distribution.
 In particular, for a bounded prior, they reflect the variability (diameter) of the expected mean reward of the arms.
-Moreover, under a sub-Gaussian prior, the bound depends logarithmically on the number of arms, $|\A|$, and sub-linearly on the prior width proxy, $\sigma_0^2$.
+Moreover, under a sub-Gaussian prior, the bound depends logarithmically on the number of arms $|\A|$ and sub-linearly on the prior variance proxy $\sigma_0^2$.